 The WILD Network brings together stakeholders in the social change sector – investors, donors, social fellowship programs and the female leaders and innovators themselves.

 Fiona Macaulay is one of the pioneering voices in the fields of social entrepreneurship and international development, committed to helping other women make their mark in the social change sector.
-In the academic world, she’s an Entrepreneur-in-Residence at Georgetown University’s McDonough School of Business, a Senior Fellow at Beeck Center for Social Impact + Innovation, and she provides executive leadership coaching for female MBAs at Dartmouth College’s Tuck School of Business.
+In the academic world, she’s an Professor of Entrepreneurship, and Entrepreneur-in-Residence at Georgetown University’s McDonough School of Business, a former Senior Fellow at Beeck Center for Social Impact + Innovation, and she provides executive leadership coaching for female MBAs at Dartmouth College’s Tuck School of Business.

 Fiona learned social entrepreneurship from the ground up when in 1999, at age of 26, she founded Making Cents International, a for-profit social enterprise committed to creating more economic opportunities for women and youth that supported partners across 100+ countries.
 In 2007, she founded, and for a decade led, the Youth Economic Opportunities Network.
 She scaled it to be the world’s largest, sustained network of stakeholders working on youth workforce development, financial inclusion and enterprise creation.
 Credited with playing a leading role in professionalizing the youth development sector, she raised the bar on performance and cooperation among donors, service providers, government and private sector companies to serve the world's 1.5 billion young people.